-Given my love of wineries, boutiques and the peaceful outdoors, I’m delighted I discovered Murphys California in October 2020.
-One of the silver linings of this past year has been the opportunity to road trip and explore closer to my home in San Francisco.
+Given my love of wineries, boutiques and the peaceful outdoors, I’m delighted I discovered Murphys, California.
+I relish any opportunity to road trip and explore close to my home in San Francisco.
 Murphys exudes charm and is reminiscent of Carmel, California, 25 years ago.
 If you are seeking an indulgent weekend getaway from the Bay Area or Sacramento with your partner or friends, Murphys is a perfect retreat.
 Read on for the best things to do in Murphys California and surrounding Calaveras County.

 Not surprisingly, many San Francisco and Silicon Valley residents have moved here due to its ideal location above the fog and below the snowline.
 After spending only a day there, I understand the appeal.
 Unlike larger cities, the ~2000 residents know and greet one another.
-They revel in the festivals and celebrations hosted throughout the year (except in 2020), including the Jumping Frog Jubilee.
+They revel in the festivals and celebrations hosted throughout the year, including the Jumping Frog Jubilee.

 FUN FACT: John and Daniel Murphy founded Murphys in 1848.
 The two brothers established the town as a trading post after discovering gold in the area.